North Bend School District

 North Bend School District (13) is a public school district that serves the city of North Bend, Oregon, United States.

+The district, entirely in Coos County, includes North Bend, Glasgow, Lakeside, and Saunders Lake.

+History

 It came to national attention in 2018, when the Oregon Department of Education's report found that LGBT high school students in the district were subjected to systematic harassment and given the Bible to read as punishment.

 Demographics

 In the 2009 school year, the district had 73 students classified as homeless by the Department of Education, or 3.0% of students in the district.